cecelia-kaufmann1/uni-versecomp446/README.md

 ```

 **Step 6:** And you are done!!
 Take the link in the first terminal (step 3) and put it into your browser.
 From there, you should be able to go into the Uni-verse!
 When you are done, Ctrl + C to break and then type "deactivate" to deactivate the virtual environment.

+> If you set up your computer as a host in Step 3, share that link with others who are on the same local network as you and you can play together!

 ## 📝 Credits: